fluentsinc/rookie-experiments/vs-code/pilot-01-basics/experiment.md

 1. ### In this pilot, let's just get a good look of some of the useful features that you would be using.

 2. ### Open up Visual Code.
 The first time you open up you should get a window like the one you see below.
-Hover your mouse pointer arrow over the sidebar to see happens when you click on those icons.
+Hover your mouse pointer arrow over the activity bar to see happens when you click on those icons.

 ![](../images/pilot-01/startup-window.gif)

 3. ### Press `` ctrl + ` `` to open up the integrated terminal.
 Or you can click on "view" from the navigation bar and "integrated terminal".

 ![](../images/pilot-01/integrated-terminal.gif)